 - Targeted therapy — using drugs targeting a unique marker on the breast cancer cells

 - Breast cancer clinical trials — using research studies to find new treatments

-Scripps MD Anderson offers patients access to some of the nation’s most advanced cancer treatments, including evidence-based treatment protocols and landmark clinical trials.
+Scripps offers patients access to some of the nation’s most advanced cancer treatments, including evidence-based treatment protocols and landmark clinical trials.
 For more on our approach to treating breast cancer, visit our Why Scripps section.

-Scripps cares for women at breast cancer treatment locations throughout San Diego County.
+Scripps cares for women at cancer treatment locations throughout San Diego County.
 In addition to five hospital campuses and numerous outpatient clinics, patients have access to dedicated breast cancer care centers in La Jolla, Torrey Pines and San Diego; state-of-the-art radiation therapy centers in La Jolla, Encinitas and Vista; and outpatient chemotherapy infusion centers across the region.